-We consider many of our current and emerging resource problems to be complex because of the interactions and co-evolution with natural and human systems.
-Complexity has many faces.
-And many of these complex problems are interconnected and cross boundaries, domains, scales, and sectors.
+We consider many of our data driven decision making to be complex because of the interactions and co-evolution of natural and human systems.
+Many of our current and emerging resource problems are interconnected and cross boundaries, domains, scales, and sectors.
 These boundary-crossing problems are dynamic, non-linear, and are often interconnected with other issues.

 To address these persistent resource problems, we need to start by acknowledging the limits of what we can and can’t know and the role of uncertainty, contingency, and complexity in our actions.
 We need to recognize the disconnect among values, interests, and tools, as well as problems, policies, and politics.
 Scientific and technological solutions are desired for efficiency and reliability but need to be politically feasible and actionable.
 To understand, explain, and manage these dynamic and coupled systems, we engage a diverse set of perspectives, methodologies, and tools from complexity science and negotiation theory involving multiple disciplines and knowledge systems.
 We begin with the following premise and propositions:

-Our research group provides and nurtures a collaborative and inspiring space to diagnose the problem and explore options to address complexity of resource access, availability, and use problems with actionable outcome.
+D3M@Tufts provides and nurtures a collaborative and inspiring space to advance understanding and implementation of data driven decision making to address complexity of resource access, availability, and use problems with actionable outcome.